Help for individuals

 Anxiety UK has produced a support page about dealing with anxiety during these difficult times.

-Employees: The UK Government website has coronavirus guidance for employees.
+The UK government website has coronavirus guidance for employees.
 This information includes details of Statutory Sick Pay and other things your employer may be able to do to help.

-Self-employed: The UK Government website has coronavirus guidance for those who are self-employed.
+The UK government website has coronavirus guidance for those who are self-employed.
 It includes information on eligibility and how to apply for a grant.

 The UK government website has information about coronavirus and claiming benefits.
 It includes guidance on Universal Credit, as well as information on changes to Job Centre appointments and assessments for health and disability-related benefits.